 The Rongai climb has the same easy, gradual climb profile as the Marangu route.
-It rises very steadily; there aren’t any steep climbs involved, no major ups and downs.
+It rises very steadily, and there aren’t any exceptionally steep climbs involved.

-However, the camps are staggered a lot better than on Marangu.
-On your last day before the summit attempt you only ascend a few hundred metres, and you have all afternoon to rest and acclimatize.
+The camps are staggered much better than on Marangu.
+On your last day before the summit attempt you only ascend a few hundred meters, and you have all afternoon to rest and acclimatize.

 The Rongai route has another important advantage: the northern side of Kilimanjaro is a lot drier than the other side.
-Your chances NOT to get soaked on the first days are excellent.
-Especially if you climb Kilimanjaro during one of the wetter periods of the year, using Rongai makes a lot of sense.
+Your chances NOT to get soaked on the first days, particularly in the shoulder seasons are excellent.
+If you climb Kilimanjaro during one of the wetter periods of the year, using Rongai may be an excellent choice.

 The Shira route approaches Kilimanjaro from the west and then joins the Machame route.
 Hence everything that has been said about the Machame climb route also applies to the Shira route.

-The latter not only means you skip the first stage of the climb, the rainforest zone.
-It also means that you catapult your body to a height of over 3500 m/11500 ft without time for proper acclimatization.
+The latter option not only means thatyou skip the first stage of the climb, the rainforest zone, but it also means that you catapult your body to a height of over 3500 m/11500 ft without time for proper acclimatization.

-If you live near sea level and you only flew into Tanzania the day before, this may hurt.
+If you live near sea level and you only flew into Tanzania the day before, this may be somewhat punishing.